One’s own is well hidden for one’s

 own is the last to be excavated ….

-The importance of self-knowledge has been acknowledged through the ages and across cultures.
-A visitor to the temple of Apollo at Delphi in ancient Greece was commanded to “Know Thyself” and Chinese philosopher Lao wrote that “self knowledge is enlightenment”.2 Thousands of years later, the search for the real self is still central to the human experience.
-Contemporary management thinkers also recognise the importance of self-knowledge and have linked it to improved management performance and subsequently the success of the organisation.3
+The importance of self-knowledge for managers and everybody else has been acknowledged through the ages and across cultures.
+A visitor to the temple of Apollo at Delphi in ancient Greece was commanded to “Know Thyself”, and Chinese philosopher Lao wrote that “self-knowledge is enlightenment”.1 Thousands of years later, the search for the real self is still central to the human experience.
+Contemporary management thinkers also recognise the importance of self-knowledge and have linked it to improved management performance and subsequently the success of the organisation.2

-Self-knowledge is different from knowledge of the objective world.4 It is, by definition, subjective and is thus not easily obtained, as illustrated by the epigraph.
-Sigmund Freud and Carl Rogers, two of the most influential psychotherapists of the last century, theorised that people have a hidden personality of which they are not aware.5 It is this hidden, subconscious, nature of personality that creates epistemological hurdles and makes self-knowledge a difficult to obtain treasure.
+Self-knowledge is different from knowledge of the objective world.3 It is, by definition, subjective and is thus not easily obtained, as illustrated by the epigraph.
+Sigmund Freud and Carl Rogers, two of the most influential psychotherapists of the last century, theorised that people have a hidden personality of which they are not aware.
+It is this unknown, subconscious, nature of personality that creates epistemological hurdles and makes self-knowledge a hidden treasure.

 Many different types of psychometric tests have been developed to determine a subject’s personality or other aspects of the self.
-These tests are used in clinical settings and research, but are also widely used for recruitment and leadership development.6
+It seems that self-knowledge for managers is only a few tickboxes away.
+These tests are used in clinical settings and research but are also widely used for recruitment and leadership development.4

-For my MBA studies I was asked to undertake a battery of personality and motivation tests in an attempt to improve my self knowledge.
-The main question to be answered is whether this myriad of numbers and classifications actually describe me as a person and whether they can provide a deeper self-knowledge to enable me to be a better manager.
+For my MBA studies, I was asked to undertake a battery of personality and motivation tests in an attempt to improve my self-knowledge.
+The central question to be answered is whether this myriad of numbers and classifications describe me as a person and whether they can provide deeper self-knowledge to enable me to be a better manager.

-Numerous studies have shown that psychometric tests can be used to make predictions about behaviour of individuals and job performance.
-There are, however, many situational variables, such as organisational culture, which influence behaviour and research indicates that personality plays the greatest role in situations where there are no social clues on how to behave.7
+Numerous studies have shown that psychometric tests can be used to make predictions about the behaviour of individuals and job performance.
+There are, however, many situational variables, such as organisational culture, which influence behaviour.
+Research indicates that personality plays the most significant role in situations where there are no social clues on how to behave.5

 Some of the often used methodologies are scientifically problematic.
 There is little empirical evidence to confirm the validity of the Myers-Briggs Type Indicator.
-Also for Theory X/Y and ERG Theory there is little or no evidence to confirm the validity of their assumptions.8
+Also for Theory X/Y and ERG Theory, there is little or no evidence to verify the validity of their assumptions.6

-Problematic aspect of self administered psychometric testing is a high level of inherent confirmation bias, also known as the `Forer Effect‘.9 Am I really very conscientious, or do I perceive myself to be conscientious?
-Am I really an extroverted person, or is it my high level of energy which subjugates any innate introvertedness?
+A problematic aspect of self-administered psychometric testing is a high level of inherent confirmation bias, also known as the `Forer Effect‘.7 Am I very conscientious, or do I perceive myself to be conscientious?
+Am I an extroverted person, or is it my high level of energy which subjugates any innate introvertedness?
 Do the results of these tests provide a picture of my inner self, or are they a reflection of my perceived self?

-The test results do not actually reveal any information beyond what has been entered by me, because the results are only a linguistic rearrangement of the answers.
-This is confirmed by recent research that showed that most people are able to guess the outcome of personality tests without actually undertaking them.10
+The test results do not reveal any information beyond what has been entered by me, because the results are only a linguistic rearrangement of the answers.
+This idea is confirmed by recent research that showed that most people could guess the outcome of personality tests without actually undertaking them.8

 Comprehensive self-knowledge can thus not be obtained by completing surveys because they can only reveal the perceived self and are not capable of unearthing the inner (subconscious) self.
 Psychometric tests are suitable only as a vehicle for introspection, providing an entry point for reflecting on one’s self.
 This introspection can, however, not occur without life experience to reflect on.